 When you overlook the copious drug abuse, the hedonistic lifestyle and the extremely dubious moral compass of just about every character in The Wolf of Wall Street, there are some hugely interesting takeaways from Martin Scorsese’s 2013 classic.

-Jordan Belfort, played expertly by Leonardo DiCaprio, may be odious and unlikeable in every possible way, but he inspires unwavering loyalty and commitment from his workforce.
-Likewise, Matthew McConaughey’s five-minute cameo is about as expansive a mentorship as you’ll ever see on the big screen.
+Criminal stock broker Jordan Belfort (played by Leonardo DiCaprio) may be odious and unlikeable in every possible way, yet he inspires an unwavering loyalty and sense of commitment from his workforce.
+Likewise, Matthew McConaughey’s five-minute cameo as Mark Hanna is about as seminal a mentorship as you’ll ever see on the big screen.
 Just don’t bring your goldfish to work on the busiest day of the year…

-Definitive scene: ‘Sell me this pen’.
-In one short, almost throwaway exchange, Jon Bernthal demonstrates what separates a natural entrepreneur from the countless millions who’ll never quite grasp the secret.
+Definitive scene: "Sell me this pen".
+In one short, almost throwaway exchange, Jon Bernthal's Brad demonstrates what separates a natural entrepreneur from the millions of wide-eyed 'suckers' who’ll never quite grasp the secret.

 See also: Glengarry Glen Ross, Wall Street, Suits (TV series)